Mackenzi Lee: Life and career

 Lee has a Master of Fine Arts from Simmons University in writing for children and young adults.

 Lee's first book, 2015's This Monstrous Thing, was a retelling of Frankenstein and earned Lee the Susan P. Bloom Children's Book Discovery Award.
 In the promotional period for this book, she began posting on Twitter under the hashtag #BygoneBadassBroads, sharing biographies of notable women beginning with Mary Shelley.
 This project grew in popularity, and in 2018, Lee published Bygone Badass Broads: 52 Forgotten Women Who Changed the World.

-Her second novel, entitled The Gentleman's Guide to Vice and Virtue, was a New York Times Best Seller and earned a Stonewall Book Award for its portrayal of a bisexual young man in 18th-century Europe.
+Her second novel, entitled The Gentleman's Guide to Vice and Virtue, was a New York Times Best Seller, won the New England Book Award and earned a Stonewall Book Award for its portrayal of bisexual young gentleman Henry "Monty" Montague in 18th-century Europe.
 This novel led to a series of books featuring the Montague siblings and a diverse set of characters whose struggles are presented in an era that didn't necessarily respect diversity.
+The second book in the series, The Lady’s Guide To Petticoats And Piracy, focused on Monty's sister Felicity Montague, a feminist and aspiring doctor.
+It was published in 2018 by HarperCollins.
+A short novella entitled The Gentleman's Guide to Getting Lucky, about Monty's romantic relationship established in The Gentleman's Guide to Vice and Virtue, was published in 2019.
+The third and final full-length novel in the series, The Nobleman's Guide to Scandal and Shipwrecks, was published in 2021, and follows Adrien Montague, the younger sibling of Monty and Felicity, as he searches for his older siblings.

-She has contracted with Marvel to write three historical fiction books featuring Marvel antiheroes, beginning with a story about Loki out in September 2019 under the title Loki: Where Mischief Lies.
+Lee contracted with Marvel to write three historical fiction books featuring Marvel antiheroes, beginning with a story about Loki under the title Loki: Where Mischief Lies.
+In 2019, she also published The History of the World in 50 Dogs.